 Creative Flooring uses Hardwax Oils from Holland and Germany which are applied in our Auckland factory.

-10 YEAR RESIDENTIAL LIMITED WARRANTY – Click HERE to download
+10 YEAR RESIDENTIAL LIMITED WARRANTY/FINISH & STRUCTURAL WARRANTY – Click HERE to download

-Maintenance of an oiled wood floor is important.
-It is important to remember that wood flooring is a living material.
+Maintenance of a wooden floor is important.
+It is important to remember that wooden flooring is a living material.
 The wood, although no longer growing as part of a tree, is still very much a part of its environment, responding to light, temperature, humidity and wear.

 With the correct care your floors will stay beautiful for many years to come.
 Common sense and a few preventative steps can lengthen the life of your floors.